OpenWeightlessCIC/OpenWeightless/README.md

-# OpenWeightless-P
+# OpenWeightless
-Protocol stack for the Weightless-P low power wide area network (LPWAN) Sub-1GHz license exempt radio protocol
+Is an 'open' implementation of the Weightless low power wide area network (LPWAN) Sub-1GHz license exempt radio protocol

-This project aims to make available an open source implementation of the Weightless-P radio protocol stack.
+This project makes available an open source implementation of the Weightless protocol stack.
-Code from this project will be tested for to ensure it is compliant with the published standard.

-Weightless-P is published as an 'Open Standard'
+Weightless is an 'Open Standard' wireless protocol based on the specification of the Weightless-P variant.

 Access to the specification is free to the IoT developer community on request It can be download from https://try.weightless.org/Weightless_spec_form

 ACCESS TO PATENTS:
+There are a number of Weightless protocol variants (suffixed as -W -N & -P).
-The Weightless-P protocol is based on intellectual property that is the subject of patents.
+Each protocol variant is based on intellectual property that's the subject of patents.
-Rights to use these patents are available to members of the Weightless SIG (Special Interest Group)
+Mutual rights to use and share these patents are available to members of the Weightless SIG (Special Interest Group)

-Should you wish to deploy this code or derivatives of it, in full or part, commercially you MUST be a Weightless SIG member to have rights to use the associated patents who's licensing is managed by the Weightless SIG.
+Should you wish to deploy OpenWeightless code or derivatives of it, commercially, in full or part, you MAY wish to be a Weightless SIG member to be assured you have full legal rights to use any patents associated with a particular protocol variant.

+Membership of the Weightless SIG is available here:  http://www.weightless.org/sigmembers/signup

-Everyone is free to copy and create derivative works NOT associated with patents under the Creative Commons Attribution 4.0 International License, whitout obligation to become a Weightless SIG member or pass certification.
+Everyone is free to copy and create derivative works NOT associated with patents covered by the Weightless SIG under the Creative Commons Attribution 4.0 International License, without obligation to be a Weightless SIG member nor pass certification.

-Membership of the Weightless SIG and Weightless-P certification(s) protect the users of the standard by ensuring the quality of both original and derivative works.
+Membership of the Weightless SIG and Weightless certification(s) protect the users of the standard by ensuring the quality of both original and derivative works.

 CERTIFICATION:
-Applus+ are the current certification agent for Weightless-P software and hardware products
+Applus+ are the current certification agent for Weightless software and hardware products Code from this project will be tested for to ensure it is compliant with the published standard.

 ACCESS TO TRADE MARKS: